ISCHEMIC STROKE / ACUTE THERAPY

 - dural puncture in < 7 days – IVT may be considered (AHA/ASA 2019 IIb/C-EO)

-- IC malformation – the benefit and risk of IVT is unclear; given the increased risk of bleeding, it may be considered in patients with a severe deficit if the benefits of treatment outweigh the risks
+- IC malformation – the benefit and risk of IVT are unclear; given the increased risk of bleeding, it may be considered in patients with a severe deficit if the benefits of treatment outweigh the risks

 - acute MI – IVT is not contraindicated (AHA/ASA 2019 IIa/C-EO)